Yellow vests and red bikinis: the hypocrisy of the Left when it comes to Pamela

 “When some protesters destroy cars and burn shops, they symbolically attack a private property that is the basis of capitalism.
 When they attack police officers, they symbolically reject and challenge repressive state forces – forces that primarily protect the capital.
 I despise violence … but what is the violence of all these people and burned luxurious cars, compared to the structural violence of the French – and global – elites?”

-This was a reaction to protests in France, written on Twitter, not by Lena Dunham, Malala Yousafzai or Oprah, but the former Baywatch and Playboy star Pamela Anderson.
-The situation came from the ”rising tensions between the metropolitan elite and rural poor, between the politics represented by Macron and the 99% who are fed up with inequality, not only in France, all over the world”, she added.
+This was a reaction to protests in France, written on Twitter, not by Lena Dunham, Malala Yousafzai, or Oprah, but by the former Baywatch and Playboy star Pamela Anderson.
+She added that the situation came from the ”rising tensions between the metropolitan elite and rural poor, between the politics represented by Macron and the 99% who are fed up with inequality, not only in France but all over the world”.

 What a time to be alive.

-In this relationship between Hollywood and the Congress (which is nothing but a gleaner and more exposed continuation of a thousand-year-old mesh of culture and politics), there is nothing especially new or exciting and yet again, the world has gone mad because of the idea that celebrities are also citizens with opinions.
+In this relationship between Hollywood and Congress (which is nothing but a gleaner and more exposed continuation of a thousand-year-old mesh of culture and politics), there is nothing especially new or exciting.
+Yet again, the world has gone mad because of the idea that celebrities are also citizens with opinions.
 Sometimes those opinions are authentic, more often than not they are corrupted or manipulated, but they are the most controversial when coming from – a woman.

 As long as activism is a field to play for celebrities like Bono Vox, who are not fighting against capitalism, but its ”side effects”, and as long as they fit within the frames of anxious provincial taste (nice gestures, stylish clothes, civilized manners), the media will gladly accept and Emma Watson, Beyonce, Cynthia Nixon, Jane Fonda, Meryl Streep, Eva Longoria, Alicia Keys… But, the same rules are not applied to Pamela, whose political views are immediately discredited by downplaying her persona as ”a bimbo”.
 The Left – that is, like always, never satisfied with anything – welcomed her with mocking nicknames (”comrade Pamela”).
 Apparently, you can not take Pamela seriously since she is a starlet.